AdobeDocs/platform-learn.en/help/tutorial-mobile-ios-objective-c-implementation/create-a-library.md

    ![Add All Changed Resources](images/mobile-launch-addAllChangedResources.png)

-1. Note that after clicking **[!UICONTROL Add All Changed Resources]** Launch summarizes the changes you just made when adding extensions.
+1. Note that after clicking **[!UICONTROL Add All Changed Resources]** tags summarizes the changes you just made when adding extensions.

 1. Click **[!UICONTROL Save & Build for Development]**